astral-sh/ruff/README.md

 at least 60 overlap with the Pylint rule set.
 Subjectively, Pylint tends to implement more rules based on type inference (e.g., validating the number of arguments in a function call).

-Like Flake8, Pylint supports plugins (called "checkers"), while Ruff implements all checks natively.
+Like Flake8, Pylint supports plugins (called "checkers"), while Ruff implements all rules natively.

-Unlike Pylint, Ruff is capable of automatically fixing its own lint errors.
+Unlike Pylint, Ruff is capable of automatically fixing its own lint violations.

 Pylint parity is being tracked in [#689](https://github.com/charliermarsh/ruff/issues/689).